 When you install Kodi, the first thing you’ll want to do is to import your video library.
 These can be your movies, TV shows, music videos, and your family videos.
 You can store and play them from one place, and organize your collection in different ways.

-We’d like to highlight that we wrote this guide for users of the recently released Kodi 18 Leia.
+We’d like to highlight that we wrote this guide for users of the recently released Kodi 19.
 However, the process is close to identical for previous Kodi versions as well, and it works across all compatible platforms.

-So, here’s how to import videos to Kodi in 2019:
+So, here’s how to import videos to Kodi: